poenmasem/GetPrivacy/README.md

   - [Audacity fork by Cookie Engineer](https://github.com/cookiengineer/audacity) - Audacity Fork without any Sentry Telemetry or Crash Reporting.

   - [tenacity](https://github.com/tenacityteam/tenacity) - FLOSS Audacity Fork - No telemetry, crash reports and other shenanigans like that!

+  - [audacium](https://github.com/SartoxOnlyGNU/audacium) - Audacity fork without Telemetry and with new features.

 * [Ardour](https://ardour.org/) - Ardour is a hard disk recorder and digital audio workstation application that runs on Linux, macOS, FreeBSD and Microsoft Windows.